9 Places to Explore Japan’s Gaming Culture

 1. Electric Town

-Anyone who has the tiniest bit of interest in Japanese pop culture has to visit Akihabara district at least once.
-There’s so many dedicated gaming stores in the area that there is merchandise for every budget.
-Here, you’ll find shops selling game consoles, games, and accessories at unbeatable prices.
+Anyone who has the tiniest bit of interest in Japanese pop culture should visit Akihabara district at least once.
+There’s so many dedicated gaming stores in the area that there is merchandise for almost every budget.
+Here, you’ll find shops selling game consoles, games, and accessories at low prices.
 Also there are many arcades where you can play several kinds of arcade games including crane games and rhythm games.

 ▼Book our Akihabara Anime and Otaku Culture Tour!